Call an attorney as soon as possible if you were serious injured.

-Call an Attorney As Soon as Possible
+If You Were Seriously Injured, Call an Attorney As Soon as Possible

 If you received treatment for injuries, you should contact an attorney as soon as you can.
 You should also call a lawyer if you are experiencing pain and think you might be injured.
 Your first priority should be your health and seeking the medical attention you need.
 Calling an attorney sooner rather than later, however, can help you build a stronger claim.

 While you may initially hesitate at the thought of paying for a lawyer, you should not worry about the cost.
 Most personal injury attorneys work on a contingency fee basis.
 This means that they only get paid a portion of any recovery you win in your case.
 You likely will not have to pay up front for legal representation.

 An Attorney Can Help You Deal With Insurance Companies

 While it may seem like your insurance company is on your side, they actually have strong incentives to try to offer you the smallest possible settlement.
 Insurers use a variety of tactics to get accident victims to agree to these small settlements.
 Sometimes, an insurance adjuster will contact you for a statement shortly after the accident.
 If you describe your injuries during this phone call they may try to use your statements as evidence supporting a low settlement offer.
 If you discover other injuries later, the insurer can use your previous statement to avoid compensating you for the additional injuries.